diclebulut/Green-Voting-Air-Pollution/README.md

 This is the code for my dissertation The Effect of Air Pollution on Green Party Voting in the UK: A Fixed Effects Analysis.

+Please cite my work if you use this code or any content related to the code that is created by me:

+Harvard:
+Bulut, D.E.
+(2023) Is It in the Air?: The Effect of Air Pollution on Green Party Voting in the UK: A Fixed Effects Analysis.

+BibTeX:
+@misc{Bulut_2023, title={Is It in the Air?: The Effect of Air Pollution on Green Party Voting in the UK: A Fixed Effects Analysis}, author={Bulut, Dicle Ece}, year={2023}}

 The main models presented are in GreenCode6.0.R file.
 All variations of version 6 of GreenCode refers to alternative panel structures tried (Including GreenCode_0.7_alternative_models.R)

 Correlation_Heatmaps.ipynb is used to create the correlation heatmap.